-While both Smallmouth Bass and sunfish numbers in the middle river continue to decline catfish numbers continue to grow.
-A total of 410 catfish were collected from the middle river in 2020 with channel catfish representing 80% of the catch.
+While both smallmouth bass and sunfish numbers in the middle river continue to decline catfish numbers continue to increase.
+A total of 389 catfish were collected from the middle river in 2021 with channel catfish representing 81% of the catch.
 This stretch of river is home to an abundance of catchable size channel catfish.
-Good numbers of flathead catfish up to 39 inches occur in this stretch of river as well.
-Blue catfish are also becoming increasingly common within the middle river in recent years.
+Good numbers of flathead catfish up to 36 inches occur in this stretch of river as well.
+Blue catfish have also appeared in the middle river in noticeable numbers in recent years.
 Target the upper and lower ends of deep pools for catfish.
-Use night crawlers, chicken livers and stink bait for Channel catfish.
-Select live or cut bait for best success with Flathead and Blue catfish.
+Use night crawlers, chicken livers and stink bait for channel catfish.
+Select live or cut bait for best success with flathead and blue catfish.

-Number and lengths of Channel Catfish, Flathead Catfish, and Blue Catfish collected from the Middle James River in fall 2020.
+Number and lengths of channel catfish, flathead catfish, and blue catfish collected from the Middle James River in fall 2021.

-For more information please contact
+For more information please contact Hunter Hatcher Fisheries Biologist Hunter.hatcher@dwr.virginia.gov 434-392-4369

-Hunter Hatcher

-Fisheries Biologist

-Hunter.hatcher@dwr.virginia.gov